Iâ€™ve been thinking about an earlier post in which I shared these 25 words about social media:

 - Ricky Buchanan: A still undiagnosed disability leaves her completely bedridden most days, yet she leads a very active life online.
 When else in history could an otherwise invisible (in the sense that sheâ€™s not out and about) member of society share her insights of living within four walls?
 (Watch for an interview with Ricky coming soon!)

 This is quite an empowering time for many and, because these voices are now being heard, others are becoming enlightened and aware of people with disabilities.

 Iâ€™d love to hear your thoughts.
-How has this shift in media and hearing (or being heard) for the first time these previously marginalized voices impacted you?If you enjoyed this post, consider buying me a cafe mocha.
+How has this shift in media and hearing (or being heard) for the first time these previously marginalized voices impacted you?If you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.